The direct successor to the Commodore 64, the Commodore 128 computer was released in 1985, three years after the C64.

 Later in 1985, Commodore released the C128D, a Commodore 128 in a desktop base unit that included a disk drive.

-This is the last 8-Bit system Commodore developed (excluding the C64GS).
-The company was now moving into the 16-Bit era with the Amiga.
+This is the last 8-bit system Commodore developed (excluding the C64GS).
+The company was now moving into the 16-bit era with the Amiga.

-Many peripherals designed for the Commodore 64 are compatible with the Commodore 128, thanks to its backwards compatibility mode.
+Many peripherals designed for the Commodore 64 are compatible with the Commodore 128, thanks to its backward compatibility mode.
 One of the most popular was the Commodore Datasette 1530, an absolute necessity for typical C64 users to be able to load software, but can also be used with the C128 so the wide range of C64 software can be used on the Commodore 128.

 About The Commodore 128D